Home » Wood Guide

 Cherry

 Harvested from cherry fruit trees, it is a hardwood famed for its durability and rich red/brown tones.
 Woodworkers highly prize cherry because of its smooth grain, flexibility and brilliant color.
+Over time, it will darken

 A moderately hard, yet very strong wood with a fine grain.
 Cherry darkens over time, enriching the furniture’s appearance each year.